Similarity Metrics for Vector Search

 Check these videos to learn more about Vector Similarity Metrics, or read the docs to learn how to configure these metrics in Milvus.

-- Vector Similarity Metrics
+- Introduction to Similarity Metrics

 - Cosine Similarity